 V. Implement and monitor outcomes.
 The team works together to ensure that the plan is implemented with consistency and is effective in achieving the identified goals.
 The team identifies the training and resources needed, determines who is responsible for monitoring implementation, evaluates outcomes (via continued data collection), and communicates periodically, making adjustments in the plan, as needed.

 How should goals for Tier 3 support be determined?

-Individualized positive behavior support focuses not only on decreasing specific behaviors of concern, but also building adaptive (and replacement) skills, and improving the individual's overall quality of life.
+Individualized positive behavior intervention and support focuses not only on decreasing specific behaviors of concern, but also building adaptive (and replacement) skills, and improving the individual's overall quality of life.
 Goals should be based on a positive, long-term vision for the student developed with input from the student, the student's family, and the support team.
 An excellent mechanism for determining broad goals for behavioral intervention is person-centered planning.
-Person-centered planning (PCP) is a process for learning about an student's preferred lifestyle.
+Person-centered planning (PCP) is a process for learning about a student's preferred lifestyle.
 It involves creating goals that will assist students in achieving their preferred lifestyle within a collaborative team context.
 Most PCP plans are created with the goal of: